AnnaVargova/AutomationShield_wiki/FloatShield.md

 `FloatShield.begin();`

-which launches the I2C interface and starting the TOF sensor itself.
+which launches the I2C interface and starting the time of flight (TOF) sensor itself.

 Although the sensor provides distance readings directly in millimeters, the outputs should be scaled to the range of 0– 100% in order to use the Serial Plotter functionality, where all outputs are scaled to the same axis.
 The calibration